 These nail polishes come in a subtle range of colors, but the lacquer itself is beautifully opaque.
 You can achieve a really even, dense color with just one coat.
 Just be sure to seal with their vegan Top & Base clear coat for a natural, strengthening treatment that also preserves the color.

-Judging from the old school style bottles, Zoya might not initially look like an “all natural” nail polish.
+Judging from the old-school style bottles, Zoya might not initially look like an “all-natural” nail polish.
 But this cruelty-free industry mainstay was the first nail polish brand to remove toluene, camphor, formaldehyde, formaldehyde resin and dibutyl phthalate from its formulations.
-We love their rich reds and glossy seal top coat, which has one of the nicest sheens in the industry.
+We love their rich reds and glossy seal topcoat, which has one of the nicest sheens in the industry.

-While Zoya is technically 5-free, you don’t see the “natural” aspect advertised on the bottles.
 However, it is the longest-wearing non-toxic nail polish of all the major non-toxic nail polish brands used in salons across the U.S..
 And with over 400 colors to choose from, you’ll never run of variety.

 If you find yourself getting a manicure at a salon that doesn’t have 8-Free or 10-Free polish, Zoya is a safe option.
 It’s the healthiest choice out of all the mainstream nail polish brands.
 So, you can keep calm and (safely) manicure on.
 Enjoy!